n3ddu8/picluster/README.md

 # PiCluster
-GitOps approach to managing the infrastructure for my Raspberry Pi Kubernetes cluster using a traditional `push` (CI/CD) model.
+GitOps approach to managing the infrastructure for my Raspberry Pi K3S cluster using a traditional `push` (CI/CD) model.
 - Built with:
   - Ansible: for automation.
   - Tailscale: for managing network access.